CERSGIS/Google-Earth-Engine-Training/training/exercises/module1_exercise.md

 </table>

-3. Declare a variable with your Initials  and assign to a GEE dictionary  with the following details
+3. Declare a variable with your Initials  and assign to a GEE dictionary  with the following details._print results_

 > :pushpin: Expected Results <br>